 Does your dog hate the vet's office?
 It is common for dogs to have a fear of veterinarians.
-There is plenty of poking, prodding and other unpleasant things happening during your dog's typical vet visit, so it's no wonder he dislikes it.
+There is plenty of poking, prodding, and other unpleasant things happening during your dog's typical vet visit, so it's no wonder he dislikes it.
 On the flip side, there are many dogs out there who absolutely love going to the vet.
 Have you ever wondered why?
-Here are some ways you can get your dog to love the veterinarian.

 01 of 05